 Glow stick and cotton candy parties on July 2nd and 3rd at the Esther Williams Swimming Pool

-Two days of a Children’s Carnival in the Tea Garden
+Children’s Carnival in the Tea Garden on July 3rd

 Ice Cream Social on July 4th

-American Picnic in the Tea Garden the evening of July 4th
+American Picnic in the Tea Garden on July 4th

 Grand Fourth of July Fireworks Display Viewing

 Complimentary admission to the Richard and Jane Manoogian Mackinac Art Museum

 The Old Fashioned Mackinac Fourth of July package is also available by calling Grand Hotel Reservations at 1-800-334-7263.

 Additional July Fourth Package Details